vishal-git/book-reccos/README.md

 python src/keyword_search.py
 ```

-This code searched for the top three recommendations for the search word "magic".
+This code searches for the top three recommendations for the search word "magic".
 Here are the three results that I got:

 ```
 {